Sign up for our monthly blubolt email!

 People want to be clear and confident on their total running cost as they’re browsing the site.
 A good way of doing this is by having a mini-basket function.
 This works by showing a confirmation to the customer every time they add something to their basket, the items they already have in their basket and how much their current total is including shipping.
 In fact it’s one of the features offered on our bluCommerce platform as we recognise it makes customers feel more informed and comfortable as they browse a website.

-In terms of delivery windows shorter is of course better, particularly with so many companies offering next or even same day delivery.
+In terms of delivery windows shorter is of course better.
+This is particularly with so many companies offering next or even same day delivery.
 A pick up in store option is also attractive to consumers who want to get their hands on an item as quickly as possible and are willing to travel to your nearest physical store to do so.

 We are in an age of omnipresent information and options available at our fingertips in literally milliseconds.
 As such, consumers are not prepared to play guessing games.

 Ever landed on a website and been unsure as to what exactly they were offering?
 You probably bounced off it pretty quickly to continue your search.
 This is why you must ensure that the call to action on your website is as clear as possible.
-It needs to capture a user’s attention as soon as they fall on your landing page, leaving them with no doubt as to who you are and what you’re about.
-If they don’t find this information, it may discourage them from delving deeper.
+It must capture a user’s attention as soon as they land on your website, leaving them with no doubt as to who you are and what you offer.
+This is the information that encourages them to delve deeper rather than bounce off.

 Your call to action should be made up of answers to the following question:

 The answer to these questions could come in many different forms, not just text alone.
-Images play a huge role in capturing a site visitor’s attention and any text that does appear with them should be highly readable.
+Images also play a huge role in grabbing attention, as does your chosen colour palette, believe it or not.

 Trust badges are logos or “seals” that appear on your website showcasing the companies that you partner with.
 The most common ones are those that appear at the checkout and they can have a direct influence on conversion rate.
 This is in no small part due to the rise in online fraud and customers concerns about payment security.